jasiukiewicztymon/FireBase-Learning/README.md

 ### Setup

 To setup the web version of the firebase, go to the config folder and download the content.
 After the download install the firebase and webpack npm packages.

+> To use it you need to install NodeJs on your machine

 ```shell
 npm install firebase